hardwit/react-internationalization/README.md

 ## Pluralization

-Pluralization rules for 'en' are used by default.
+Pluralization rules for `en` are used by default.
 If you have more than `one` and `other` in your language, then you can add your own pluralization rules.
 Check out the official [Unicode CLDR documentation](http://www.unicode.org/cldr/charts/28/supplemental/language_plural_rules.html) for your language.

 ```js
 // example with 'ru' pluralization rules